cis5710/cis5710-homework/hw2a-divider/README.md

 ## Tests

 We have provided tests for both the `divu_1iter` and `divider_unsigned` modules.
-You can run tests via the command:
+You can run tests via the command

 ```
-make test
+MAKEFLAGS=-j4 pytest --exitfirst --capture=no testbench.py
 ```

-This runs the `divu_1iter` tests and then the `divider_unsigned` tests.
+This runs the `divu_1iter` tests and then the `divider_unsigned` tests, exiting at the first failure.
-There are only a couple simple tests provided in the `testbench*.py` files, so you may find it useful to use these as a template for adding your own tests that cover various corner cases.
+There are only a couple simple tests provided in the `testbench*.py` files, so you may find it useful to use these as a template for adding your own tests to cover various corner cases.

 ## Submitting your code